Thauan Lara

-Thauan Lara dos Santos (born 22 January 2004), known as Thauan Lara, is a Brazilian professional footballer who plays as a left-back for Liga Portugal 2 club Portimonense, on loan from Santa Clara.
+Thauan Lara dos Santos (born 22 January 2004), known as Thauan Lara, is a Brazilian professional footballer who plays as a left-back for Liga Portugal 2 club Portimonense.

 Club career

 Born in Porto Alegre, Thauan Lara started his career with Internacional, joining at the age of nine.
 Growing up, he idolised fellow Brazilian full-back, Marcelo.
 He made his debut in a 1–0 Série A loss to Cuiabá.

 On 4 July 2025, Thauan Lara signed a two-year contract with Santa Clara in the Portuguese Primeira Liga.
 On 22 August, he was sent on a season-long loan to Liga Portugal 2 club Portimonense.